-NIST scientists are working with other National Measurement Institutes to develop a high-accuracy primary standard for pressure in the range 0.3 MPa to 7 MPa based on fundamental physical properties of helium.
-With this new standard, it will be possible to test models of piston-cylinder sets and to reduce the uncertainty in the assignment of their effective area.
-This work is expected to enable new innovations in the manufacturing sector.
+NIST scientists are developing a highly accurate primary standard for pressure in the range 2 MPa to 7 MPa based on fundamental physical properties of helium.
+With this new standard, we will improve our understanding of piston-cylinder sets used as working pressure standards and we will reduce the uncertainty of their pressure-dependent effective areas.

-Below 300 kPa, the primary pressure standard at NIST is a 3-meter mercury manometer.
-Above 300 kPa, the pressure standards are commercially manufactured piston-cylinder sets.
-These sets are complicated artifacts.
-In operation, the cylinder and piston deform significantly and the piston rotates continuously to insure gas lubrication.
-Because of these complications, piston-cylinder sets are calibrated using the primary-standard mercury manometer below 300 kPa and their performance is extrapolated to higher pressures using numerical models of the coupled gas flow and elastic distortions.
-The extrapolation cannot be checked with existing technologies; thus, it is not fully trusted.
-Furthermore, piston-cylinder sets exhibit poorly understood specie and gas flow dependencies.
-When ε⋅(p,T) of helium becomes the pressure standard, it will be possible to test models of piston-cylinder sets and to reduce the uncertainty in the assignment of their effective area.
+Above 300 kPa, NIST’s pressure standards are commercially manufactured piston-cylinder sets.
+In operation, both the piston and the cylinder deform significantly with pressure and the piston rotates continuously to insure gas lubrication.
+Because of these complications, piston-cylinder sets are calibrated using NIST’s primary-standard mercury manometer below 300 kPa and the calibration is extrapolated to higher pressures using numerical models of the coupled gas flow and elastic distortions.
+The data used for extrapolation exhibit poorly understood dependencies on the gas used and its flow rate; therefore, the extrapolation is not fully trusted.
+The extrapolation cannot be checked with existing technologies; however, the atomic standard of pressure will reduce extrapolation uncertainties.